The Line Between Influencers and Professionals: How Influencers Affect Teenagers

 In this day and age, TikTok and other social platforms dominate the media that Teenagers use every day.
 Within these platforms, individuals identifying as "influencers" often provide advice and additional information to teenagers.
 There is a growing reliance on these individuals to provide our everyday information.
 But should that be the case?
 Well, in this article we will explore the influencer economy, social media, and their effects on teenagers.

 A study from the University of Barcelona (Originally in Spanish, a translated version accessed through ProQuest) explores how influencers operate and what their style is when it comes to producing content.
-They even explicitly state that such videos are often never made for professional purposes and often are just for entertainment.
+They even explicitly state that videos are often never made for professional purposes and often are just for entertainment.
 They explained that only some teenagers are actually successful in becoming professionals in their industry.
 That means that there is still a lot of content that is purely out for entertainment and money, which might mean they resort to lying or providing misleading information.

 This study also brings up an important point, that some teenagers might look at other influencers and be led to believe they can have the same level of success, but it's actually very rare for this success to occur.
-Social media has tons of negative effects from said "professionals" giving false or unchecked diet advice.
+Social media has tons of negative effects from said "professionals" such as giving false or unchecked diet advice.
 According to a statement from senior researcher Lizzy Pope "Each day, millions of teens and young adults are being fed content on TikTok that paints a very unrealistic and inaccurate picture of food, nutrition, and health," which further outlines the culture and effect influencers can have on teenagers.

 The study brought up numerous examples of the top most-watched videos being misleading and advice that isn't actually checked by professionals.
 This harmful advice is just some of thousands and thousands of content throughout social platforms that continue to spew false information.
 But there are ways to differ between a professional and an influencer.